hSaria/ChromaTerm/readme.md

 - Create a configuration file at `~/.chromatermrc` and write a highlight rule to it.
 As an example, write `HIGHLIGHT {World} {blue}`
 - Run `echo Hello, World! | ct` and you should see "World" get highlighted blue.

-> If you're new, just run `make ct-config` to copy the included configuration file to your home directory and modify it to your liking
+> If you're new, run `make ct-config` to copy the included configuration file to your home directory.
+Modify it to your liking

 ## Highlight rules
 The syntax for a rule is: HIGHLIGHT {REGEX} {ACTION} {PRIORITY}